Artificers

 Some Artificers take one or more Signature Exploits for their Artificer Vocation to represent a personal quirk or specialization.
 This option offers an economical (in terms of Advances) and fun way to differentiate and add nuance to a Artificer; some thematically appropriate examples are provided below.

-Signature Exploit: You may double your Finesse trait when creating or using a magical item.
+Signature Exploit: You may double or step up your Finesse trait when using a magical item.

 Signature Exploit: When you would add a die from a magical item to one of your dice pools you may instead withhold that die from the dice pool and then add 4 to your total after you've rolled.